Peninsula School District seeks to optimize learning for each student through rigorous, engaging, and varied opportunities.

 Students demonstrating highly capable aptitudes in one area but not all will be served in neighborhood schools in subject specific programs, Accelerated in Math (AIM) or Accelerated in Reading (AIR).
 These programs consist of clusters of students with teachers who have been involved in Highly Capable training.
 The instruction varies based on the student's ability and on the subject matter but the teacher implements strategies and materials for highly capable populations when appropriate.
 The clustering option is also available for PACE qualified students who choose not to participate in PACE.

-Grades 6-8: Highly capable students will be able to continue in a self-contained Language Arts (LA)/Social Studies (SS) block class at Kopachuck and Key Peninsula Middle Schools in 6th grade.
-Highly capable students will be clustered in Language Arts (LA)/Social Studies (SS) at Goodman Middle School and Harbor Ridge Middle School.
-Highly capable and high achieving students are selected for the Advanced ELA program will receive an accelerated pathway for ELA in grades 7th-9th.
+Grades 6-8: Highly capable students will have the option to continue in a self-contained English Language Arts (ELA)/Social Studies (SS) block class at Kopachuck and Key Peninsula Middle Schools in 6th grade.
+Highly capable students will be clustered in English Language Arts (ELA)/Social Studies (SS) at Goodman Middle School and Harbor Ridge Middle School.
+Highly capable and high achieving students selected for the Advanced ELA program will participate in an accelerated pathway for ELA in grades 7th-9th.

-Math placement is based on multiple data measures putting students into one of three paths: (1) On level, (2) single, or (3) double accelerated program in middle school.
+Math placement is based on multiple data measures putting students into one of three paths: (1) On level, (2) Single acceleration, or (3) Double accelerated program in middle school.